If you transport a puppy in a car without a crate, ensure that your puppy is 100% secure when traveling.

 You can’t just put him on your lap, on the front seat next to you, or in the back seat.

-Transporting a puppy in a car for the first time will require someone with you.
-A family member or friend will be needed to hold your tiny 8-week old puppy.
+When you transport a puppy in a car for the first time, you need to have someone to accompany you, say a family member or friend who can hold your tiny 8-week-old puppy.

 A puppy on the loose in a car can cause you to become distracted.

-You certainly can’t have him sitting next to you on the front seat.
-No dog should ever be allowed on the front seat.
+No dog should ever be allowed in the front seat.

-An airbag has killed many a dog sitting in the passenger seat.
+An airbag has killed many dogs sitting in the passenger seat.

 Lack of restraint can cause your dog to be thrown around the car when braking suddenly or in an accident.